leoafarias/fvm/website/docs/tools.md

 An action that parses an FVM config file into environment variables which can then be used to configure the https://github.com/subosito/flutter-action.

+## Codemagic CI

+Codemagic now has built-in support for using a FVM config file to select the Flutter version used to build a workflow.
+More details on how to use this feature can be found in the [Codemagic documentation for the Workflow Editor](https://docs.codemagic.io/flutter-configuration/flutter-projects/#setting-the-flutter-version) and when [using a YAML file](https://docs.codemagic.io/yaml-quick-start/building-a-flutter-app/#setting-the-flutter-version).

 ## Docker Images

 ### [Official Images](https://github.com/leoafarias/fvm/tree/main/.docker)